How do drugs for Alzheimer's disease work?

 Drug treatments for Alzheimer's disease

-Donepezil, rivastigmine and galantamine all prevent an enzyme called acetylcholinesterase from breaking down acetylcholine in the brain.
-As a result, an increased concentration of acetylcholine leads to increased communication between nerve cells.
-This may temporarily alleviate or stabilise some symptoms of Alzheimer's disease.
+Donepezil, rivastigmine and galantamine all prevent an enzyme called acetylcholinesterase from breaking down acetylcholine.
+This means there is a higher concentration of acetylcholine in the brain, which leads to better communication between nerve cells.
+This may ease some symptoms of Alzheimer’s disease for a while.

+The National Institute for Health and Care Excellence (NICE) produces guidance on use of drugs in the NHS.
+NICE reviews the evidence and decides whether treatments represent good enough value for money to be available as part of standard NHS care.
 Drugs considered by NICE will also have been through the UK or European licensing process for new medicines.
-This means the medicine has been tested and met rigorous standards of safety, quality and effectiveness.
-The licence will be granted for treatment of a particular health condition.
+This means the medicine has been tested and met strict standards of safety, quality and effectiveness.
+The licence will be granted for treatment of a particular health condition (such as Alzheimer’s disease).

-For the cholinesterase inhibitors, the NICE guidance (2011) suggests that the cheapest drug (currently donepezil) should generally be tried first.
+For the cholinesterase inhibitors, the NICE guidance (produced in 2011 and updated in 2016) suggests that the cheapest drug (currently donepezil) should generally be tried first.